 Background

-Map screenshot of the bathymetry of the Gulf of Mexico
+Map screenshot of the bathymetry

 Gulf Coast residents, scientists, and natural resource managers often turn to NOAA for data and information.
 NOAA National Ocean Service's Gulf of Mexico Coastal and Ocean Zones Strategic Assessment Data Atlas, published in 1985, is the well-regarded print source for these data.
-The Gulf of Mexico Data Atlas updates and expands on this print publication in an online, interactive format.
+The Gulf Atlas updates and expands on this print publication in an online, interactive format.

 The Atlas' Format